-Serbia: EPS’ separation of production and distribution activities next year21.
-December 2020. / News Serbia Energy
+Serbia: EPS’ separation of production and distribution activities next year, News Serbia Energy

 Serbian Government has adopted a decision on the restructuring of state-owned power utility EPS, which creates conditions for the separation of electricity production and electricity distribution activities within the company by 1 May 2021, said Serbian Minister of Mining and Energy Zorana Mihajlovic.